Seeing and FWHM

 Seeing is a measure of air turbulence and the resulting image blur due to swirling of air layers and the reason for the wobbling of planets resp. the twinkling/flickering of stars.
 Here in the video at the capturing of the moon and a star to see:

-The swirls seen in the video are caused both in the atmosphere and in the nearer surroundings of the telescope, e.g. by houses, or dew caps that are set too warm.
+The swirls seen in the video are caused both in the atmosphere and in the nearer surroundings of the telescope, e.g. by houses, or dew shields that are set too warm.
 The worse the seeing is, the more the stars "wobble" over a pixel area and form more or less large star slices.

 William Henry Pickering (1858 - 1938) has divided the seeing quality in a Pickering scale named after him.
 On this page (http://www.amateurastronomie.com/anfang/seeing/index.htm) the 10 levels (1 - very poor to 10 - perfect) were shown.